PHOENIX DOG BEHAVIORIST

-A: Behavior modification techniques are used to alter an dog or other animal’s behaviors and reactions to stimuli using both operant and classical conditioning techniques.
-The most commonly employed techniques include systematic desensitization; counter conditioning, reinforcement of more appropriate behaviors and extinction.
+A: Behavior modification techniques are used to alter a dog or other animal’s behaviors and reactions to stimuli using both operant and classical conditioning techniques.
+The most commonly employed techniques include systematic desensitization, counter conditioning, reinforcement of more appropriate behaviors, and extinction.

 Q: Where do I go for an In-depth Behavioral Consultation?

-A: In-depth Behavioral Consultations typically occur by real-time video consultation or at your home with a Phoenix Dog Behaviorist and in your dog’s natural environment.
+A: In-depth Behavioral Consultations typically occur by real-time video consultation or at your home with a Professional Dog Behaviorist.

 Q: How do I make an appointment to see the Behaviorist and to get a Behavioral Consultation and help with Behavior Modification?

-Call or Email Phoenix Dog Training for any additional questions or information and to find out about scheduling an appointment with our Dog Behaviorist.
-(602) 769-1411.
+Call or Email Phoenix Dog Training for any additional questions or information and find out about scheduling an appointment with our Behaviorist.